This gluten free green goddess hummus recipe is so delicious and easy you won’t be buying fancy store bought hummus anymore!

 - In your food processor, combine the white beans, garlic, green onions, cilantro, and parsley.
 Blend on low until everything is chopped finely.

-- Add the olive oil, tahini, 3/4 tsp of salt, and 3 tbsp of lemon juice.
+- Add the olive oil, tahini, ¾ teaspoon of salt, and 3 tablespoon of lemon juice.
 Blend on high until smooth, adding additional salt and lemon juice if needed.

 - Cover and let chill in the fridge for at least 2 hours before serving to ensure all the flavors melds together.